CESNET/netopeer2/README.md

 set as trusted.
 These example certificates can be found in `example_configuration/tls_certs`.
 *netopeer2-cli* can easily be configured this way and the TLS connection tested.

+To pass server identity check, the client must be connecting to `localhost`, which is the default server domain if left empty.
 Once connected, the client will be identified with `tls-test` NETCONF username.

 ### TLS Call Home